 1. Use Mirrors to Create the Illusion of More Space

-Not only are mirrors a stylish addition to any room, but they also help to create the feeling that more space exists, even if a room is small.
+Not only are mirrors a stylish addition to any room, but they also help to create the feeling that more space exists, even if it is a small living room.
 It’s important to make sure that your mirrors are placed strategically throughout the room in order to maximize their light-reflecting and room-opening abilities.

 Place a large mirror or several smaller wall mirrors on the wall that’s opposite the biggest window in the room.
 This tactic will allow the mirror to reflect the most amount of light possible.
-Light instantly makes any room feel larger, so it’s a great way to create the illusion that your living room is larger than it really is.
+Light instantly makes any small living room feel larger, so it’s a great way to create the illusion that your limited space is larger than it really is.

 For wide, narrow living rooms, hang a rectangular mirror directly above the fireplace or your sofa to create a brighter, airier space.